tomersh/Train/README.md

 a simple dependency injection framework for objective c, written while traveling in a train!

 ## Usage
-1. Add an Ivar to your Class file with the IOC prefix _ioc_ and the service you want to inject:
+Add an Ivar to your Class file with the IOC prefix _ioc_ and the service you want to inject:
-2. Use the service in your class.

 ```objectivec
     // .m